GERARD

 CELLIST

-Prize-winning cellist Gerard Flotats is a versatile young musician, performing a wide spectrum of music, from Baroque on historical instruments to contemporary compositions with electronics.
+Prize-winning Catalan cellist Gerard Flotats is a versatile young musician performing a wide spectrum of music, from Baroque on historical instruments to contemporary compositions with electronics.

-Prize-winning cellist Gerard Flotats is a versatile young musician, performing a wide spectrum of music, from Baroque on historical instruments to contemporary compositions with electronics.
+Prize-winning Catalan cellist Gerard Flotats is a versatile young musician performing a wide spectrum of music, from Baroque on historical instruments to contemporary compositions with electronics.